zeditor01/using_zowe/README.md

 API Mediation Layer for service discovery and API gateway functionality Web UI for intuitive, graphical interactions with z/OS By leveraging these components, organizations can modernize their mainframe operations, improve developer productivity, and bridge the gap between legacy systems and contemporary IT practices.

-# Using ZOWE
-Worked Examples of Deploying ZOWE and Associated IBM Db2 Tools.

-## Imagine...
-* A productive browser-based graphical user interface to perform a wide range of Db2 z/OS Database Administration work tasks.
-* A Catalog of APIs to provide callable database services that can be re-used by multiple integrated tools.
-* All provided from services running in z/OS, without needing to deploy any clients or servers outside of z/OS.

-## ZOWE offers:
-Zowe offers modern interfaces to interact with z/OS similar to what you may experience on cloud platforms today.

 The home of ZOWE is at [www.zowe.org](https://www.zowe.org/)